GrumpyOldTroll/chromium_fork/README.md

 There's a number of other failures that can happen, like maybe the network connectivity breaks while fetching the code or doing one of the curls for version discovery, or you run out of disk space.

 In general, the best approach is to check your disk space and clean up if necessary.
 But always remove the container with `docker rm cbuild-${CHAN}`, then re-launch manually: `CHAN=${CHAN} ./nightly.sh`.
-If you're logged in remotely, be sure to do this in a screen or tmux session or another method that will let you leave it running while you're disconnected, otherwise disconnecting will kill it, and it takes an unreasonably long time to run.
+If you're logged in remotely, be sure to do this in a screen or tmux session or another method that will let you leave it running while you're disconnected, otherwise disconnecting will kill it (and it takes an unreasonably long time to run).

 ## Building a Patch